Mechanical Engineering and Technology Programs

 Gain a solid foundation in both electrical and mechanical engineering, with an optional concentration in biomedical systems engineering.
 Students will apply high-level design and analytic techniques to complex projects as they bridge the interface between mechanical systems and electronic controls.
 Graduates of this five-year program go on to work in the fields of fiber-optic communication, computers and peripherals, transportation, alternative energy systems, biomedical engineering, robotics, manufacturing, and automated control systems.
 Students who complete their degree are well-positioned to pursue a Professional Engineering (PE) license.

-Wentworth is pleased to announce an exciting new four-year program in mechanical engineering, beginning in Fall 2011.
-The curriculum balances theory, simulation and laboratory exercises needed to model, analyze, design, and realize physical systems, components, and processes.
+The mechanical engineering curriculum balances theory, simulation and laboratory exercises needed to model, analyze, design, and realize physical systems, components, and processes.
 Key elements of this program include a curriculum with open-ended team-based design problems that may include students from other disciplines.
 These real-world experiences and practical problem-solving techniques are organized to stress a design/simulate/test development cycle.
 The program applies Wentworth’s educational model of a laboratory-based curriculum along with two cooperative work experiences to foster a state-of-the-art learning environment.
 Students gain the educational background necessary to pursue a professional career, including professional license registration and advanced degrees.

 Mechanical Engineering Technology